Adityagargiiith/C_Shell/README.md

 # Assumptions
 1. A history.txt file is present
-2. Pastevents commands are not stored in the text file
+2. Pastevents commands are stored in the text file
 3. System calls like cd, ls~ are not given as input because excevp does not take them as system call
 4. In peek command I have assumed that the hidden files will be at the top and no files will start with a special character
 5. Not more than 3 arguments will be given in peek command